Koed00/django-q/README.rst

 -  Make sure you have a `Redis <http://redis.io/>`__ server running somewhere

-Read more complete documentation on `http://django-q.readthedocs.org <http://django-q.readthedocs.org>`__
+Read the more complete documentation at `http://django-q.readthedocs.org <http://django-q.readthedocs.org>`__

 Configuration